-For AArch64 applications, the flag -fno-omit-frame-pointer is required. -mno-omit-leaf-frame-pointer must also be set on GCC. -mno-omit-leaf-frame-pointer is not supported on Clang, therefore the caller for samples in leaf functions is missing from the stack trace.
+For AArch64 applications, the flag -fno-omit-frame-pointer is required.
+We also strongly recommend using -mno-omit-leaf-frame-pointer to prevent samples in leaf functions incorrectly listing their grand-parent function as their parent.
+The -mno-omit-leaf-frame-pointer flag is not supported by Clang.